tarmstrong/poutine_maker/tutorial/part2.md

 Notice that this function returns an $element array, keyed by $delta (each $delta refers to an item in a multi-value field).
 I render each element item in a separate function called `poutine_maker_format_field()`.
 This is not a hook, but rather a helper function to keep my `hook_field_formatter_view()` implementation clean and short.

 Here is my `poutine_maker_format_field()` function.
-It's simple and boring and ugly, but it demonstrates the basic concept.

 It starts out with a 'container' element.
 This is similar to the Form API's fieldset type.

     function poutine_maker_format_field($item) {
       $element = array(